Where to build

 -f[no-]second-underscore) which you may have to add or remove.

 - Compiler not necessarily enable preprocessing, which could result in

 #ifndef VAR; Warning: Illegal preprocessor directive.
 For example, using preprocessor directives in

 Note that the linker requires that function names match exactly, so any variation in function name in your code will lead to a "missing symbols" error (with the exception of character case in Fortran source code).

 Cray Programming Environment

 The Cray Programming Environment includes the Cray compiler, various libraries and tools.
 These work nicely together and provide certain user-friendly features by using compiler wrappers.
-This works very similar as the Cray XC environment, provided on Maui, and is described in detail at page Building Code on Maui.
+This works very similar as the Cray XC environment, provided on Maui, and is described in detail on the page Building Code on Maui.

-Note, on Maui the three compilers (Cray, Gnu and Intel) are provided in this special environment, which provide support for dynamic and static linking.
+Note: on Maui the three compilers (Cray, Gnu and Intel) are provided in this special environment, which provides support for both dynamic and static linking.
 In contrast to that, on Mahuika only the Cray compiler is provided in this environment.
 Furthermore, it only provides support for dynamic linking.